nabilpwqz/fitmeister-frontend/README.md

-# 🏋️ IronPulse — Fitness & Gym Management Platform (Frontend)
+# 🏋️ FITMEISTER — Fitness & Gym Management Platform (Frontend)

 ## 🚀 Project Overview
 IronPulse is a modern fitness platform where users can discover, book, and manage fitness classes while engaging in a community-driven forum.
 This frontend delivers a seamless, responsive, and interactive user experience across all roles — Users, Trainers, and Admins.